 Tru Hill, Guidance Counselor

 Mr. Hill has been a guidance counselor at TU for four years and has dedicated his life to supporting young adults.
-He is an accomplished martial artist and his impact on students extends far beyond the school walls.
+His impact on students extends far beyond the school walls.

 Robinetta Murray, Secretary

 Robinetta Murray has been working for Department of Education since 1989 as a Secretary in various departments such Business Offices performing accounting and payroll functions, Superintendent’s Office and local community schools.
 Robinetta has vast knowledge of Department of Education systems and standard operating procedures.
 At present, Robinetta is working at Talent Unlimited High School as a School Secretary working closely with the Principal and Administrators providing administrative assistance in the areas of payroll, purchasing and other responsibilities.
 Outside of being a Secretary, Robinetta is an entrepreneur and holds degrees from Nyack College in Organizational Management, Alliance Theological Seminary in Divinity and is currently pursuing a doctorate in Transformational Leadership at Bakke University.

 Lauren Napchan, Related Service Provider